List of The Hunger Games characters: Effie Trinket

-Effie Trinket is a Capitol-born chaperone who was assigned to oversee District 12's tributes in the Hunger Games, specifically Katniss and Peeta in the 74th and 75th Games.
-She must carry out such tasks as drawing the tributes' names at the reaping and escorting them to the Capitol.
-At first, she detests her association with District 12 and hopes to be promoted to a better, richer district after she pays her dues for a few years.
+Effie Trinket is a Capitol woman who was assigned to oversee District 12's tributes in the Hunger Games, specifically Katniss and Peeta in the 74th and 75th Games.
+She must carry out such tasks as drawing the tributes' names at the Reaping and escorting them to the Capitol.
+At first, she shows herself brainwashed and clueless.
 Later, Effie becomes attached to her District 12 charges.
-She has no moral qualms about the Hunger Games or the Capitol and appears oblivious to the misfortunes of District 12.
-She does not appear to be very intelligent and gets basic facts wrong, such as confusing how diamonds and pearls are made.
-Effie wears wigs of different colors for various special occasions, is very strict about manners, and is always punctual.
+During the 74th Hunger Games, Effie appears oblivious to the misfortunes of District 12 and The Hunger Games.
+She dresses in the expensive, flamboyant manner typical to the Capitol and has a different-colored wig to go with the prevailing color of her clothes, leading Katniss to wonder if Capitol citizens realize "how freakish they look to the rest of us."

+Mostly interested in moving up in Capitol society and in keeping with her socialite ambitions, Effie is keenly attentive to and highly knowledgeable of customs, courtesies and manners in the Capitol, always showing up on time.
 Katniss notes in the first book that "although she can be tiresome, Effie has a very keen instinct about certain things" and "a certain determination I admire".
-Effie's catchphrase in the first book is "Happy Hunger Games, and may the odds be ever in your favor!"
+Effie's catchphrase in the first book is "Happy Hunger Games, and may the odds be ever in your favor!" which became a famous phrase among fans of the saga.

+During the 75th Hunger Games, Effie's facade of perky civility cracks as she faces the prospect of seeing Katniss and Peeta forced into the arena for a second time.
+In the film of Catching Fire, Effie starts off trying to plan out a yellow-gold fashion theme that she, Haymitch, Katniss and Peeta will share.
+She insists this is to "Show them we are a team!"
+She then struggles to continue, managing "They can't just-" before becoming too emotional to continue.
+This leads Haymitch, Katniss and Peeta to each gently express empathy, appreciating Effie's concern.